Text HOPELINE to 741741

 On your cell phone – put the number 741741 in the To section.
 Then type in the word “HOPELINE” in the message area.
 Then click Send.

-First, you are in a crisis.
-Crisis doesn’t just mean thinking about ending your own life.
+- First, you are in a crisis.
+Crisis doesn’t just mean thinking about ending your own life…. any painful emotion and anytime you need support.
 Crisis can be anything from a stressful day, to a break up, to a loss of a job.
 What you first do is text HOPELINE to 741741.